Advanced Periodontal Care

 For periodontitis and advanced periodontitis, patients may benefit from root planing and scaling and Peridex™ mouthwash, but some may require further treatment.

 Dr. Moore may prescribe ARESTIN® Microspheres, an antibiotic medication that is placed in the pockets.
 ARESTIN® helps kill the bacteria and stop their destruction of the gums, teeth, and bone tissues.
-If you are receiving treatment for periodontitis or gingivitis, and are concerned about pain, Oraqix® numbing gel is a topical medication Dr. Moore may use to reduce discomfort during treatment.

-In addition to damaging the teeth, periodontal disease is accompanied by dangerous pathogens that can have adverse affects on a patient's overall health.
+In addition to damaging the teeth, periodontal disease is accompanied by dangerous pathogens that can have adverse effects on a patient's overall health.
 If you have noticed any of the symptoms of gingivitis or periodontitis, it is of paramount importance that you see Dr. Moore as soon as possible.
 If periodontitis has advanced to a stage requiring surgical treatment, Dr. Moore can help refer you to a specialized periodontist.

 Request a Consultation